Reflective Critique, Teaching Artist news, Youth Advocacy

 Note: I invite readers to participate in community conversation, and I understand that this topic can shake up emotions and confusions and defenses.
 Since I am responsible for this platform, any cruel, violent or otherwise harmful comments will be deleted.
 Let’s embrace the work with our hearts and mindful thinking.

-1. Marty Longe says:
+• Marty Longe

 As atticus finch once said, “When a child asks you something, answer him, for goodness’ sake.
 But don’t make a production of it.
 Children are children, but they can spot an evasion quicker than adults, and evasion simply muddles ’em.”
 (Chapter 9, To Kill a Mockingbird)